G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.md

 </td><td>

-**_(BETA)_** Some erroneous sequence of operations, e.g.: - attempt to double-produce/consume - attempt to produce/consume when the client is closed
+Some erroneous sequence of operations, e.g.: - attempt to double-produce/consume - attempt to produce/consume when the client is closed

 </td></tr>